openeuler-mirror/docs/docs/en/docs/Installation/using-kickstart-for-automatic-installation.md

     ```
     # mkdir /var/www/html/ks
-    #vim /var/www/html/ks/openEuler-ks.cfg ===>The file can be obtained by modifying the anaconda-ks.cfg file automatically generated from openEuler.
+    #vim /var/www/html/ks/openEuler-ks.cfg ===>The file can be obtained by modifying the anaconda-ks.cfg file automatically generated from openEuler, or can be created using the system-config-kickstart tool.
     ====================================
     ***Modify the following information as required.***
     #version=DEVEL